WebOrigami/docs/src/content/framework/intro3.md

 teamByName = mapKeys(team.yaml, =name)
 ```

-The `=name` part of the formula defines an unnamed function (called a "lambda") that will be evaluated in the context of the individual data values.
+The `=name` part of the formula defines an unnamed function (known as a "lambda") that will be evaluated in the context of the individual data values.
 In this case, the unnamed function will return the `name` property of a person.
 You could also define a separate JavaScript function to perform the same work, but in this case the function is simple enough to be inlined into the formula.

 This `mapKeys` formula will result in a new graph using names as keys.